 Soy, a type of legume, can be found in many products.
 On the grocery store shelves, you will see soy milk, tofu, protein bars, veggie burgers, and many other options.
-Are you interested in adding soy to your diet?
-Are there health benefits?
-Find out if soy is a good option for you.
+If you are interested in adding soy to your diet and wondering if there health benefits, then read on to find out if soy is a good option for you.

-While soy is considered safe for most people, there are some health concerns if you have certain conditions, such as:
+While soy is considered safe for most people, there may be some health concerns if you have certain conditions, such as:

 If you are concerned about any of these safety issues, talk to your doctor before adding soy to your diet.

 Here are some tips on substituting soy protein for meats and other protein sources in your diet:

 |Soy Food||Serving size||Soy content (grams)||Isoflavones (milligrams)|